-Leverage scores are widely used in subsampling methods to acquire representative subsamples, particularly when dealing with large-scale datasets (Ma et al., 2015, 2022; Derezinski and Warmuth, 2017; Derezinski et al., 2018).
+Leverage scores are widely used in subsampling methods to acquire representative subsamples, particularly when dealing with large-scale datasets (Ma, Mahoney, and Yu 2015; Derezinski and Warmuth 2017; Derezinski, Warmuth, and Hsu 2018; Ma et al. 2022).
 By subsampling according to leverage scores, points are selected with probabilities proportional to their influence, leading to more accurate estimates than random sampling.
 This approach significantly reduces the data size, making the computation cost affordable while maintaining reliable parameter estimation.